speckledlemon/tph-spotlights/emacs.markdown

 **Evil Mode Users**

-The first obvious question to ask here about operating an evil-mode configuration is "how close is evil mode to regular vim".
+The first obvious question to ask here about operating an Evil-mode configuration is "how close is Evil mode to regular Vim".
 The answer is: Very.
-Certainly as a long term vim user, I've never noticed anything out of place.
-So if you have read vimtutor, all of that applies here.
+If you have read Vimtutor, all of that applies here.

 Some basic operations along with their mnemonics: